 A small bottle for your face is best.
 You will get a farmer’s tan on your arms by the end of it so don’t even bother trying to prevent it!
 As I mentioned, I started teaming up with a French man.
 We ended up finishing together and he had packed a very LUXURY brand of sunblock with him which I took FULL ADVANTAGE OF!
 I am still to this day completely hooked on this brand and was soooo thankful it found me in Mongolia.
 My Favorite: La Roche-Posay Anthelios Ultra Light Sunscreen Fluid SPF 60, 1.7 Fl.
 Oz.

 Chapstick, Chapstick, Chapstick!

 I brought 3 so that I would have a spare in case I lost my spare!
-Thank God I did because I lost my first Chapstick early on in the race and I gave away my second spare to a woman in dire need around day 6 leaving me clutching onto my final tube for the rest of the race like my life depended on it!
+Thank God I did because I lost my first Chapstick early on in the race.
+Then I gave away my second spare to a woman in dire need around day 6.
+This left me clutching onto my final tube for the rest of the race like my life depended on it!
 Make sure you bring some with SPF sunblock to help keep your lips from getting burned!
 My favorite was Five (5) BLISTEX® Medicated Lip Balm Protectant / Sunscreen SPF15

 My final tip: Practice navigating with your GPS BEFORE you are a million miles away from home atop a semi-wild Mongolian pony in the middle of the steppes!
 Of course, one of our interviewee’s had to learn this lesson the hard way…